 48-Hour Domestic Violence Training

-Family Shelter Service is delighted to know that you are interested in participating in our 48-Hour Domestic Violence Training session, which will begin on Saturday, January 21 and end on Saturday, March 11, 2017.
+Family Shelter Service is delighted to know that you are interested in participating in our 48-Hour Domestic Violence Training session.
+The in-person sessions will begin on Saturday, April 29 and end on Saturday, May 20, 2017.

-Classes are held from 9am to noon and 1pm to 4pm, with a one-hour lunch break.
+Classes are held from 9am to 5pm, with a one-hour lunch break from 12-1.
 We realize that you are making quite a commitment to attend the training, so we encourage you to dress casually and feel free to bring lunch and snacks for yourself as we have a large refrigerator for storage!

 Domestic violence is a very complex issue that affects one out of three women in her lifetime.
 The Illinois Coalition Against Domestic Violence therefore requires that all domestic violence staff, interns and volunteers who wish to provide direct services to victims complete a minimum of 40 hours of training.